 Adult Mailing Campaigns: Don’t Push the Envelope!

-At CrakRevenue, you will find pay-per-lead (PPL) offers, subdivided into SOI (Single Opt-In) and DOI (Double Opt-In), pay-per-sale (PPS), Click-per-Install (CPI) and RevShare programs available to promote.
+At CrakRevenue, you will find pay-per-lead (PPL) offers, subdivided into SOI (Single Opt-In) and DOI (Double Opt-In), pay-per-sale (PPS), Click-per-Install (CPI), RevShare, RevShare Lifetime and Cost-Per-Clicks (CPC) programs available to promote.

 Because you are joining a group of Webmasters who generate large volumes of leads, you will have access to higher payouts.
 The more quality traffic you send, the more we will be able to raise your payout.